Go to our other sites

 Cambridge IGCSE examination sessions occur twice a year, in June and November.
 Results are issued in August and January.

 Past papers with mark schemes for each subject are available for you to download, along with examiner reports from previous exam sessions, and specimen papers.
-To find them, go to the Cambridge IGCSE subjects page and choose your subject, or go to the Resource Centre.
+To find them, go to the Cambridge IGCSE subjects page and choose your subject.

 Cambridge teachers can download a much wider selection of syllabus materials from our password protected School Support website